ovhlabs/knowledge-base/en/_posts/2016-02-29-using-kibana-with-laas.md

 To access your logs from Kibana, you will need to setup an Elasticsearch Alias and link them to your Graylog streams, so here we go again :

- 1. Sign in on https://www.runabove.com, PaaS Log lab section (skip this step if you are already in ;-)
+ 1. Sign in on [https://www.runabove.com](https://www.runabove.com), PaaS Logs lab section (skip this step if you are already in ;-)
  2. On alias zone, click on blue + button
  3. Choose a name, define a description
  4. Save the entry